eyzhao/scratch_space/install_freesurfer.md

 # Download and Untar Freesurfer

-Freesurfer is available for download on the harvard MGH website.
+Freesurfer is available for download on the [Harvard MGH website](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall).
 After you go to the directory you want to install freesurfer in, you can download and untar it using the following two commands.

 ```
 wget ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/6.0.0/freesurfer-Linux-centos6_x86_64-stable-pub-v6.0.0.tar.gz